SandyGlantz/TA/jsQ/PizzaOrderProject/PizzaVersion1/ReadMe.md

 Requirement was to develop a working html-css-js order form which included an (itemized) receipt (on screen) and total.
 We were free to add any creative, as long as the ordering prerequisites were met.

-Accidentally ran across how many pictures there are of cats and pizza ... even a Japanese commercial campaign for Pizza Hut where the staff is all cats!
+Accidentally discovered how many pictures there are of cats and pizza ... even a Japanese commercial campaign for Pizza Hut where the staff is all cats!
 On that note: the images are pulled from the Internet and I'm sure some (cough ... ahem ...
 Pizza Hut) might not be inclined to allow me to use them - even with attribution.
 The images are JUST FOR FUN and for personal use.
-I do know that any real client project would require attribution and permissions (and probably it's own photo shoot).
+I do know a real client project would require attribution and permissions (and probably it's own photo shoot).